LOADING

 Technology is not enough.
 Sound know-how of the city and its issues is crucial to force such landmark selections, says Prof M N Sreehari, site visitors guide and representative.

 “The in advance quality of Rs one hundred became small.
 People usually carry something between Rs 2 hundred and Rs 500.
-So, if they’re stuck and if the quality is Rs 1,000, they are much more likely to pay what they have got as a bribe than get caught in a long-drawn felony method,” says Sreehari.
+So, if they’re stuck and the quality is Rs 1,000, they are much more likely to pay what they have as a bribe than get caught in a long-drawn felony method,” says Sreehari.

 Educated offenders

 Dr. K Mohanan Nambiar, leader visitors warden, has controlled weekend site visitors on Bengaluru roads for 27 years.
-He says maximum violators of site visitors guidelines are knowledgeable and properly-knowledgeable.
+He says maximum violators of site visitors’ guidelines are knowledgeable and properly knowledgeable.
 “Most pedestrian fatalities are because of the absence of pedestrian paths.
 People are compelled to stroll on the road and endanger their lives,” he says.

 Not lasting

-Tanveer Pasha, President, Ola Taxi for Sure Uber Drivers‘ and Owners‘ Association
+Tanveer Pasha, President, Ola Taxi for Sure Uber Drivers ‘and Owners’ Association

 Sampath, Adarsha Auto Union, and Taxi Drivers’ Union unearth the police heartless in managing vehicle drivers.